 We do not use abbreviations.
 Have you ever got an email with a 3-letter abbreviation that you have no idea what they mean?
 I have…

 We do not use loads of “happy faces” – yet one per email acts as a softener.

-If I were to remove the names from a few emails in our company, you likely would have a hard time figuring out who wrote it.
+If I were to remove the names from a few emails in our company, you would have a tough time figuring out who wrote it.